kunal9729/geeks-for-geeks-potd-/README.md

 <ul>
   <li>Here you will get solution to the POTD--->>2023.</li>
   <li>The language used will be C++ and Java mostly.</li>
-  <li>In the description of every problem, You will find where it has been asked.</li>
   <li>The problems aren't in order of date, search by name</li>
   <li>Try to solve the problem by scanning the solution.</li>
   <li>Follow me on Github for more and give star if you like it.</li>